pyeprog/source_hunter/README.md

 # Source Hunter
 A convinient tool for analysing the dependency and calling relationship of source code.

+while coding on large project, one may sometimes face the embarrassing situation to change the very base data models or interfaces which may have chance to break a lot of things.
+There are some tools like [pydeps](https://pydeps.readthedocs.io/en/latest/) which gives you clue about what other modules your current module depends on(dependency graph), but it won't tell which modules will be affected if you change your module(calling graph).
+Source hunter is aiming at providing both calling and dependency graph at the same time.

 ## Installation
 ### Prerequisite
 1. `Graphviz` is needed for rendering